TheThumbsupguy/ruby-gosu-game/README.md

 Run `ruby scorePage.rb` to setup the local webserver.

 In another terminal window run, `ruby game.rb` to play the game.

+Use `control + c` in the terminal to close the Ruby application.

 The scores are viewable at <a href="http://127.0.0.1:4567/scorePage" target="_blank">127.0.0.1:4567/scorePage</a>.